pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 Maximite Deluxe 2 GEN2 is equipped with 5 edge connectors used with expansion cards.
 IDC40 (J9) and IDC26 (J13) are used to daisy chain expansion modules: [Expansion Module](https://github.com/pslabs-ps/CMM2-Expansion-System)

+*Expansion cards can be used only when top cover is removed or modified (slots are cut in enclosure)*

 <a name="powc"></a>
 ## Powering Maximite from expansion Power Card
 If You need to power Maximite system from Power card please remove solder jumpers JP1 and JP6 marked below to disconnect internal power sources.
 12V DC 2,5/5,5mm connector is used to supply Power Cards.